New poll doesn't add more Dems to debate stage, field holding at 10

 Steyer is just one poll away.
 But a new Monmouth national survey out Monday was a setback — it pegged his support below 1 percent.

+The poll also found a three-way tie for first place between Vermont Sen. Bernie Sanders, Massachusetts Sen. Elizabeth Warren — both at 20 percent — and former Vice President Joe Biden at 19 percent, down from 32 percent in the pollster's last survey.

+"The main takeaway from this poll is that the Democratic race has become volatile.
+Liberal voters are starting to cast about for a candidate they can identify with.
+Moderate voters, who have been paying less attention, seem to be expressing doubts about Biden," said Patrick Murray, director of the independent Monmouth University Polling Institute.
+"But they are swinging more toward one of the left-leaning contenders with high name recognition rather than toward a lesser known candidate who might be more in line with them politically."

-The billionaire activist has spent heavily on TV ads since entering the race this summer, helping to raise his name recognition to 70 percent, according to Monmouth.
+Steyer, a billionaire activist, has spent heavily on TV ads since entering the race this summer, helping to raise his name recognition to 70 percent, according to Monmouth.
 But that has not made him popular: Just 9 percent have a favorable impression of Steyer, compared with 25 percent who view him unfavorably.

 Steyer and other low-polling candidates slammed the Democratic National Committee over the debate rules last week during a DNC meeting in San Francisco.